 Instructions

-- Add the oats into a food processor and pulse about 8 times.
-You should be left with some large pieces mixed in with loosely ground bits (see picture above).
+1. Add the oats into a food processor and pulse about 8 times.
+You should be left with some large pieces mixed in with loosely ground bits.

-- In a large bowl, whisk together the melted butter and sugar.
-Vigorously whisk for about 2-3 minutes until you reach a silky smooth texture (see picture above).
+3. In a large bowl, whisk together the melted butter and sugar.
+Vigorously whisk for about 2-3 minutes until you reach a silky smooth texture.
 You can also do this with a stand mixer using the paddle attachment.

-- Switch to a spatula and mix in the dry ingredients and then fold in the chocolate chips.
+5. Switch to a spatula and mix in the dry ingredients.
+Then fold in the chocolate chips.

-- Space the cookies about 2 inches apart as they do spread quite a bit.
-Bake for 13-15 minutes (for large size) or 11-13 minutes (for medium size).
+8. Space the cookies about 2 inches apart as they do spread quite a bit.
 Place the remaining cookie dough in the fridge while the first batch bakes.
+Bake for 12-14 minutes or until the edges are a golden brown and the center looks barely underdone.

-- Now dig in!
-They’re best when fresh but still delicious days after.
+10. Now dig in!
+They’re best when fresh but are still delicious days after.
 Store in an air tight container at room temperature for up to 5 days.

 Notes